Carthaginian peace

 A Carthaginian peace is the imposition of a very brutal peace intended to permanently cripple the losing side.
-The term derives from the peace terms imposed on the Carthaginian Empire by the Roman Republic following the Punic Wars.
-After the Second Punic War, Carthage lost all its colonies, was forced to demilitarize, paid a constant tribute to Rome and was barred from waging war without Rome's permission.
-At the end of the Third Punic War, the Romans systematically burned Carthage to the ground and created a brutal workplace for its people, attaching the territory.
+The term is derived from the harsh peace terms imposed on the Carthaginian Empire by the Roman Republic following the Punic Wars, a series of three conflicts beginning in 264 BC and ending in 146 BC.

 Origin

 The term was popularized by the 20th century economist John Maynard Keynes.

-The term refers to the outcome of a series of wars between Rome and the Phoenician city of Carthage, known as the Punic Wars.
-The two empires fought three separate wars against each other, beginning in 264 BC and ending in 146 BC.
+It originates from the outcomes of the Punic Wars, where Rome progressively dismantled Carthaginian power and territory with each successive peace, and levied severe financial indemnities.

+The First Punic War ended with the Treaty of Lutatius, which saw the Carthaginians cede the islands of Corsica, Sardinia, and Sicily, as well as agreeing to pay the Romans war reparations of 4,400 talents of silver.
+Following the Second Punic War, Carthage lost all its colonies, was forced to demilitarize, paid a constant tribute to Rome, and was barred from waging war without Rome's permission.

 At the end of the Third Punic War, the Romans laid siege to Carthage.
-When they took the city, they killed most of the inhabitants, sold the rest into slavery, and destroyed the entire city.
+When they took the city, they killed most of the inhabitants, sold 50,000 prisoners into slavery, burned the city to the ground, and annexed its remaining territory into the Roman province of Africa.
 There is no ancient evidence for modern accounts that the Romans sowed the ground with salt.

-By extension, a Carthaginian peace can refer to any brutal peace treaty demanding total subjugation of the defeated side.